 Heading to China in the year of the Dragon?
 Seek out Shandong – steeped as it is in myth and supernatural allure

 Ticked off the Terracotta Warriors?
 Had your fill of Yangshuo’s karst landscape?
-This season’s hot shot – and a magnet for those who are much travelled and looking for something extra special – is Shandong.
+This season’s hot shot – and a magnet for those who are much traveled and looking for something extra special – is Shandong.

 The secret to Shandong’s undeniable appeal?
 Simple.
 The province knows how to pack it in.
 There’s something for everyone from culture and history (Shandong is home to the Apricot Pavilion where Confucius is said to have taught his students) to mystical mountains (step forward Tai Shan, where Qin Shi Huang first proclaimed the unity of China), brilliant beaches (take a bow Qingdao) and gastronomy (Shandong, aka Lu cuisine, is considered the most influential in China) – and nothing in moderation.

 Here are just a few of the unique experiences you can try… Adventures abound all over but as a first port of call, Jinan is as good a starting point as any.
 The birthplace of celebrated screen goddess Gong Li, founder of traditional Chinese medicine, Bian Que and the founder of Chinese public libraries, Zhou Yongnian, Shandong’s prosperous capital is known as the ‘City of Springs.’
-There are 72 to visitin total but, if you’re time poor, check out Batou Spring and Black Tiger Spring.
+There are 72 to visiting total but, if you’re time poor, check out Batou Spring and Black Tiger Spring.
 Spending some time strolling around these wonderful willow filled parks offers an intimate glimpse into the lives of locals: expect to see residents singing Chinese folk songs, practicing Tai Chi and chewing the fat over endless cups of green tea.

 Tempting though it is to while away hours relaxing in the spring parks, it’s worth venturing into the town where a wealth of historical sights – including the Guandi Temple and Hui Mosque, a delightful Chinese style mosque dating from the 13th century – await.
-Jinan is also home to a myriad of museums, but the best is Jinan Museum where you’ll find a cornucopia of calligraphy, ceramics and statues of Buddhist figures from the Tang dynasty.
+Jinan is also home to a myriad of museums, but the best is Jinan Museum where you’ll find a cornucopia of calligraphy, ceramics, and statues of Buddhist figures from the Tang dynasty.
 In the evening, aim to watch the sun do its incredible sinking thing while enjoying a boat cruise around scenic Daming Lake.

 When you’re weary of walking around Jinan, escape to Tai’an where the magnificent Dai Temple – the site of sacrifices to the god of Tai Shan